Adepetu-Oluwasegun/Adepetu-Oluwasegun/README.md

 🔭 Just completed a diploma in Cloud Engineering and now building and deploying real-world cloud projects.
 🌱 Currently sharpening my skills in Devops and Kubernetes operations.
 👯 Open to collaborating on open source projects involving DevOps, cloud-native tools.
-💼 Job Interests: Cloud Engineering (Intern or Junior level) 📫 Reach me directly at: oluwasegunadepetu@gmail.com
+💼 Job Interests: Cloud/ Devops (Intern or Junior level) 📫 Reach me directly at: oluwasegunadepetu@gmail.com